mosip/mosip-infra/deployment/sandbox/README.md

 1. After connecting ubuntu machine from RDP application, open google-chrome browser.

-1. MOSIP Pre-registration UI can be accessed through a browser using *http://\<private ip address\>/pre-registration-ui*
+1. MOSIP Pre-registration UI can be accessed using *http://\<private ip address\>/pre-registration-ui*
     * Note :  To find the private ip address, you may use the following command

           $ hostname -I | awk '{print $1}'